dnschneid/crouton/README.md

 is as simple as possible by design.

-If you're just here to use crouton, you can grab the latest release from [https://goo.gl/fd3zc](https://goo.gl/fd3zc).
-Download it, pop open a shell (Ctrl+Alt+T, type `shell` and hit enter), make the installer executable with `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/crouton`, then launch it with `sudo crouton` to see the help text.
+If you're just here to use crouton, you can grab the latest release from [test1](https://drive.google.com/uc?export=download&id=1LF9iWM1vOhkbx1qEiEY5JwlZZIkYCEHt).
+Download it, pop open a shell (Ctrl+Alt+T, type `shell` and hit enter), make the installer executable with `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/test1`, then launch it with `sudo crouton` to see the help text.
 See the "examples" section for some usage examples.

-If you're modifying crouton, you'll probably want to clone or download the repo into a subdirectory of `/usr/local` and then either run `installer/main.sh` directly, or use `make` to build your very own `crouton`.
+If you're modifying test1, you'll probably want to clone or download the repo into a subdirectory of `/usr/local` and then either run `installer/main.sh` directly, or use `make` to build your very own `crouton`.
 You can also download the latest release, install it as above and run `crouton -x` to extract out the